kyledsavery/SylverCoinage/README.md

 # Sylver Coinage
 Sylver Coinage is a two-player mathematical game played on the positive number line and the purpose of this program calculates which player is in a winning position for manageable game sizes given initial conditions..
-Sylver Coinage was invented by John H. Conway and is named after James Joseph Sylvester who proved that any number greater than (_a_-1)(_b_-1)-1 for some integers _a_, _b_ > 0 can be made as a linear combination of _a_ and _b_.
+Sylver Coinage was invented by John H. Conway and is named after James Joseph Sylvester who proved that any number greater than (_a_-1)(_b_-1)-1 for some positive integers _a_ and _b_ that are also relatively prime can be made as a linear combination of _a_ and _b_.
 The game is described in _Winning Ways for Your Mathematical Plays_ (1982).

 ## How to Play
 The game alternates between two players with each selecting an available integer on their turn.
 To begin, **Player One** chooses a positive integer say C<sub>1</sub>.
 This eliminates every non-negative multiple of that integer. **Player Two** can now select an integer, C<sub>2</sub>, such that C<sub>2</sub> =/= _m_ C<sub>1</sub>, for integer _m_ > 0.
 This effect compounds the longer the game is played, any choice must not be a linear combination of _any_ of the previous choices.
 So, when **Player One** prepares to make his second choice, it can not be of the form _m_ C<sub>1</sub> + _n_ C<sub>2</sub> for positive integers _m_, _n_.